Lott Leadership Institute for Rising 9th Graders

 Move-In Information

-On move-in day, students will check-in to receive their room assignment, class schedule, required book list, and their Ole Miss ID that provides access to their rooms and meal plan.
-Orientation will be held at 2:30 pm.
+On move-in day, students will check-in to receive their room assignment, class schedule, required book list, and their Ole Miss ID that provides access and their housing and meal cards.
+A Welcome Orientation will be held at 4:00 p.m.
 Details will be provided prior to arrival.

 Official move-in dates: